 Ash Wednesday- The first day of Lent and the end of the Mardi Gras season.
 This is a day of fasting and a day on which observers wear a smudge or a cross smudged from ashes on their foreheads as a symbol of a humility and sacrifice, but also as a reminder of God’s mercy to those who call on Him.

 Lent- A 40 day period of abstinence and reflection beginning on Ash Wednesday and lasting to Easter to prepare for the celebration of Christ’s resurrection on Easter Sunday.
 (Lenten- anything pertaining to or appropriate for Lent)

 *Some call Fat Tuesday, Shrove Tuesday.
 Shrove Tuesday is the same observance as Mardi Gras in that observers eat richer, fattier foods as a last indulgence before Lent begins.
 For those who observe Shrove Tuesday instead of an entire Mardi Gras season, that richer, fattier food is pancakes.
 Shrove Tuesday, Latin American in origin, is also known as Pancake Day.

 Looking for some classic Louisiana Recipes to tickle your taste buds?
-These top 7 easy Crescent City dishes capture what the spirit of Louisiana is all about!
+These easy 17 easy Crescent City dishes capture what the spirit of Louisiana is all about!

 Make Your Own Easy King Cake!

 This quick & easy Cinnamon Roll King Cake recipe celebrates traditional New Orleans flavor and eliminates the need to make a yeast bread from scratch.
 You’ll be enjoying soft and delicious Mardi Gras King Cakes with cream cheese frosting and sugar toppings in just 35 minutes!